15 seconds by cncdivi

 Surface plates are usually made of granite, and they come in a variety of sizes and grades.
 There are cast iron, steel, and glass surface plates available, but most prefer to stick with granite.

-Granite came into wide use during the Second World War.
+Granite came into wide use during World War II.
 Before that time, most surface plates were metal.
-Granite was conceived as a means of saving the metal for more critical applications.
+Granite surface plates were conceived as a means of saving the metal for more critical applications.
 The idea to use granite came about by the happy coincidence of Wallace Herman owning both a monument and a metal shop in Dayton, Ohio.

 You can find both black and pink granite used to make surface plates, with black granite being more popular.
-Pink granite has more quartz, and is therefore more wear-resistant than black granite.
-However, it isn’t as strong and so it is normally desirable for a pink granite surface plate to be thicker.
+Pink granite has more quartz, and therefore more wear resistance than black granite.
+Quartz is more than twice as resistant to wear as the other minerals in granite.
+However, Pink Granite isn’t as strong as Black Granite and so it is normally desirable for a pink granite surface plate to be thicker.
+Black Granite has superior stiffness, vibration damping, and machinability.

-Before granite became prevalent, Cast Iron was the most common material for surface plates.
+Before granite surface plates became prevalent, Cast Iron was the most common material for surface plates.
 It is still popular for certain applications because it is easier to work it to a particular degree of precision than granite.
-In fact, a cast iron surface plate may be used as a tool to help lap (resurface) a granite surface plate.
+In fact, cast iron surface plates may be used as a tool to help lap (resurface) a granite surface plate.

 Surface Plate Grades and Precision